jessesrsmith/c_shell/README.md

    **System calls**: `chdir()`

 3. Any UNIX command, with or without arguments
-   **Details**: Your shell must block until the command completes and, if the return code is abnormal, print out a message to that effect.
+   **Details**: The shell blocks until the command completes and, if the return code is abnormal, prints out a message to that effect.
 Argument 0 is the name of the command
    **Concepts**: Forking a child process, waiting for it to complete, synchronous execution, Command-line parameters
    **System calls**: `fork()`, `execvp()`, `exit()`, `wait()`

 4. The internal shell command “time” that reports the user and system time of the program that is specified.
    **Example**:  `time ls -l`
    **Details**: If the first token is “time”, executes the program that follows, waiting for it to complete.
-When it finishes, reports the user and system time spent executing the program.
+When it finishes, it reports the user and system time spent executing the program.
    **Concepts**: user and system time
    **System calls**: times()

 5. Any UNIX command, with or without arguments, whose output is redirected to a file
    **Example**: `ls -l > foo`
-   **Details**: This takes the output of the command and put it in the named file
+   **Details**: This takes the output of the command and puts it in the named file
    **Concepts**: File operations, output redirection
    **System calls**: `freopen()`